BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 description: "How can you hot change your CNI from VPC CNI to Cilium on your Kubernetes cluster with zero downtime in a production environment?"
 author: [v_pelus, g_sanchez, j_menan]
 category:
-tags: [kubernetes, cloud, HAProxy, aws, cloud, hace, cilium, consul, nlb]
+tags: [kubernetes, cloud, HAProxy, aws, cilium, consul, nlb, ebpf]
 color: rgb(0, 150, 255)
 thumbnail: "/images/posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime/main.png"
 feature-img: